pbissonho/koin.dart/website/docs/reference/koin-flutter/scope.md

 }

-/// When LoginPage is removed from the tree the scope will be automatically closed. class _LoginPageState extends State<LoginPage> with LifecycleScopeMixin {
+/// When LoginPage is removed from the tree the scope will be automatically closed. class _LoginPageState extends State<LoginPage> with ScopeStateMixin {
   LoginBloc loginBlock;

   @override